 - Urlingford, 1937—1938

 For more information on the connection of these towns, for instance relating to the number of homes and businesses connected, see our connections map here.

 Rural Electrification Scheme: connecting rural townlands and villages to the national grid

 The Rural Electrification Scheme began in 1946, to bring electricity to Ireland’s rural areas, including smaller villages.
 During the roll-out of the scheme, Kilkenny was divided into 29 rural areas.
-More details on each of these areas is available here.
+For more information on the Rural Electrification Scheme, click here.